ICSE class 10, 12 exams cancelled: SC to pass order tomorrow on assessment scheme

 New Delhi, June 25: The ICSE has decided to cancel the class 10 and 12 board exams.

-The ICSE however did not agree to give students an option to write the exams later, Solicitor General, Tushar Mehta told the Supreme Court.
+The ICSE, however, did not agree to give students an option to write the exams later, Solicitor General, Tushar Mehta told the Supreme Court.

 The ICSE would follow the CBSE pattern of grading students on the basis of internal assessments.